OlivierCodol/GPR-augmented-model/README.md

 # GPR-augmented-model
-GRP model augmented with differential D1 and D2 functional weights
+GRP model augmented with differential D1 and D2 functional weights.

 This is the code and data for the article available here: https://www.biorxiv.org/content/10.1101/2020.11.12.380451v1